Price Action Trading Strategies for 2021 - System, Patterns & Course

 The above image shows an example of price rejection through raw price action.

-The price has broken the support trend line, but it denied to stay below and bounced back very strongly.
+The price has broken the support trend line, but it denied staying below and bounced back very strongly.

 It is a clear example of Price Rejection.
 This is good for bulls (but not for bears).